sanskrit/raw_etexts_english/blogs/manasataramgini/2007-05-13_the-tusk-of-svapna-sanketa.md

 +++
-title = "The tusk ofxa0svapna-sa~NketA"
+title = "The tusk of svapna-sa~NketA"

 +++
 After the third vIra had broken forth the vairi-s turned their attention